infphyny/FpgaRiscV/README.md

 # Examples of bare metal RiscV programming with a softcore on a fpga #

 This is a work in progress.

 Bought a Deca board a few month ago to learn RiscV with a VexriscV cpu and wishbone bus to interface peripherals.
 For now my project is just programming RiscV bare metal, just basic stuff.

 In summary, I use fusesoc wishbone bus generator and VexriscV wishbone ibus and dbus.
 But VexriscV wishbone dbus need a little modification to make it compatible with fusesoc wishbone bus implementation.

 I have added support to modify .mif file from Tom Verbeure tutorial.
 No need to recompile hardware each time.

+Started to work on usb.
+When building hardware, the timing requirements are not met because of TUSB1210 hardware controller but other peripherals still works.

 ## Package required